solygambas/python-openai-projects/README.md

 [Check the playground](playground/) to understand the basics.

-These projects are based on four courses:
+These projects are based on five courses:

 - [Mastering OpenAI Python APIs: Unleash the Power of GPT4](https://www.udemy.com/course/mastering-openai/) by Colt Steele (2023).
 - [The Ultimate Guide To ChatGPT & Midjourney](https://www.udemy.com/course/the-ultimate-guide-to-chatgpt-midjourney-prompt-engineering-openai-gpt/) by Colt Steele (2023).
 - [ChatGPT - The Complete Guide to ChatGPT & OpenAI APIs](https://www.udemy.com/course/chatgpt-bard-bing-complete-guide-to-chatgpt-openai-apis/) by Maximilian Schwarzmüller (2023).
 - [Vector Databases: from Embeddings to Applications](https://www.deeplearning.ai/short-courses/vector-databases-embeddings-applications/) by Sebastian Witalec (2023).
+- [LangChain for LLM Application Development](https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development/) by Harrison Chase and Andrew Ng (2023).